Ménétrier disease (MD) is a form of rare idiopathic hypertrophic gastropathy.

 The exact etiology is not well known.
 The juvenile form has been linked to cytomegaloviral infection and usually resolves spontaneously.
 The adult form tends to progress with time 7 and TGF-A activation of the EGFR receptor has been implicated.

 The characteristic of the disease is gastric mucosal hypertrophy, which may cause the rugae to resemble convolutions of the brain 2.
 Rugal thickening is predominantly caused by the expansion of the epithelial cell compartment of the gastric mucosa

 It most commonly affects the gastric fundal region, but any part of the stomach may be involved 7.

-Achlorhydria, hypoproteinaemia and oedema comprise the classic triad.
+Achlorhydria, hypoproteinemia and edema comprise the classic triad.
 It is thought to be caused by protein-losing enteropathy.
 Acid production may be compromised.
-Hypoproteinaemia may lead to ascites and pleural effusions.
+Hypoproteinemia may lead to ascites and pleural effusions.

 On contrast-enhanced CT images, the thickened rugae appear as areas of thickened mucosa that project into the gastric lumen to a degree that may resemble convolutions of brain 7.

 - Proton pump inhibitors (PPI) to treat attendant gastritis

 Imaging differential considerations for diffuse rugal thickening include